swiss/e-collecting-hackathon-team9/README.md

 ## License

-This software is licensed under a GPL 3.0 License - see the [LICENSE](LICENSE) file for details.
+This software is licensed under a AGPL 3.0 License - see the [LICENSE](LICENSE) file for details.
 Please feel free to [choose any other](https://choosealicense.com/) [Open Source Initiative approved license](https://opensource.org/licenses) (e.g. a permissive license such as [MIT](https://opensource.org/license/mit)).
 Other content (e.g. text, images, etc.) is licensed under a [Creative Commons CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/deed.de).
 Exceptions are possible in consultation with the organizers.